sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 ## User defined operations

-For user defined functions which return a single value, `byrow` treats each row as a vector of values, thus the user defined function must accept a vector and return a single value.
+For user defined functions which return a single value, `byrow` treats each row as a vector of values, thus the user defined function must accept a vector and returns a single value.
 For instance to calculate `1 * col1 + 2 * col2 + 3 * col3` for each row in `ds` we can define the following function:

 ```jldoctest
 julia> avg(x) = 1 * x[1] + 2 * x[2] + 3 * x[3]
 avg (generic function with 1 method)
 ```

-and use this function in `byrow`,
+and directly use it in `byrow`,

 ```jldoctest
 julia> byrow(ds, avg, 1:3)